Trekking to Gokyo Lakes and Everest base camp in early winter

 We were surprised by the number of individuals and big groups of trekkers heading to Gorakshep on our way out.
 We had a very windy and dusty environment to trek on; we even had to stop to allow the dust storms to pass.
 There were dust and sand all over us.
 We reached Thukla for lunch after 5 hours of walking from 6 am.
 We hiked briskly down from Thukla and soon arrived at Pheriche in an hour with a constant headwind.
 I checked with Tara if she was all right to go all the way to Pangboche, and she nodded.
 We reached Pangboche 90 minutes after leaving Pheriche at 3.45 pm.
-We met a Dutch trekker we met and stayed at the same lodge at Machermo to Gokyo.
+We met a Dutch trekker and stayed at the same lodge at Machermo to Gokyo.

 Namche 3441 m

 This part of the trail was one Tara hadn’t walked on as we had made a small loop coming from Gokyo.
 The path started with a gentle descent down to the bridge over the Imja river from the trail levels until the final 30 minutes of ascending to Tengboche Monastery.
 We stopped long enough to admire the panoramic view from Tengboche and take a few photographs.
-We had a dusty descend for an hour before we reached Phunki Tenga.
+We had a dusty descent for an hour before we reached Phunki Tenga.
 The trail ascends from Phunki Tenga to Kyangjuma.
 We stopped for lunch at Kyangjuma.
 We had a flattish terrain for an hour after lunch before reaching Namche Bazaar.
 It was like being back at Home Sweet Home with a lovely hot shower and great food.

 Phakding 2650 m

 This was a short day compared to the past three days, so we took our time and left Namche at 9.30 am downhill till we reached Dudh Koshi River an hour later.
-The trail is flattish for 45 minutes before a small climb up to Jorsalle, where we had to check out of Sagarmatha National Park.
+The trail was flattish for 45 minutes before a small climb up to Jorsalle, where we had to check out of Sagarmatha National Park.
 We hike for 90 minutes before stopping at the Waterfall Guesthouse for lunch.
 We reached Phakding a short one hour later.
 I had an old friend from Singapore and Kathmandu coming to Phakding from Kathmandu this day, and I wanted to meet him.
 We had exchanged messages on Facebook; coincidentally, his group’s lodge was just next to ours.
-We had a lovely short chat catching up in the afternoon and again the next morning before going our separate ways.
-The late afternoon and evening were spent watching Everest IMAX and a documentary on the Annapurna Base Camp trek before settling by a wood stove in the dining room for dinner before retiring for the night.
+We had a lovely short chat in the afternoon and again the following day before going our separate ways.
+The late afternoon and evening were spent watching Everest IMAX and a documentary on the Annapurna Base Camp trek before settling by a wood stove in the dining room for dinner and retiring for the night.

 Lukla 2860 m